Diego-Equis-Nunes/cse15l-lab-reports/lab1.md

 ## Part 5 - Test Commands

-Once on the server, you can run some test commands in the terminal such as `cd ~` or `cd` or `ls - a` or the one I used which is `ls -lat` to see if you can work on the remote server.
+Once on the server, you can run some test commands in the terminal such as `cd ~`, `cd`, `ls - a` or the one I used which is `ls -lat` to see if you can work on the remote server.
 After successfully running some commands you can log off of the remote server using "control + D" or typing "exit" into the terminal.

 ![Image](VS Code Remote Connection Run Commands.png)